wh4tisnet/Airlines/README.md

 ## Technologies Used

 - Programming Language: C#
-- Frameworks and Libraries: (Please specify any frameworks or libraries used)
+- Frameworks and Libraries: (Please specify any frameworks or libraries used).

 ## Getting Started